 Edwards and Steptoe received numerous other awards and accolades for their work, as society burnished their names in the pages of medical history forever.
 However, Jean Purdy—a collaborator of equal measure as the two men—received no recognition.
 When the Oldham Area Health Authority wanted to honor their work through the installation of plaques in their hospitals, they only included Edwards and Steptoe’s names in the honor.
 As revealed by the private letters of Edwards, the physiologist protested this instance.

 The letters said, “I feel strongly about the inclusion of the names of the people who helped with the conception of Louise Brown.
 I feel this, especially about Jean Purdy, who traveled to Oldham with me for 10 years and contributed as much as I did to the project.
 Indeed, I regard her as an equal contributor to Patrick Steptoe and myself.”
-Nonetheless, the plaque remained devoid of her name.
+Nonetheless, the plaque remained devoid of her name until 2015.
 There were numerous other instances where Edwards advocated for the inclusion of Purdy’s name in the public’s remembrance of the history of IVF.
 Yet, she remains patently excluded from the conversation.

 Madelin Evans, an archivist who examined Edwards’ letters, could not decipher an explicit reason for the exclusion of Purdy’s name in the plaque instance but shared her own opinion on the matter in a conversation with The Guardian.
 “It probably had quite a bit to do with the fact she (Jean Purdy) was a nurse, an embryologist, and a woman, I suppose.”
 She further added, “I think it (sexism) was probably one of the factors, and the fact probably that nurses weren’t seen as important maybe as doctors and scientists.”